Welcome M.S. in Computational Biology Graduate Students 2015

 - Health Insurance

 - Full-time, matriculating students must meet medical insurance requirements.
 Waivers, enrollment forms and deadlines may be found at the Student Health Insurance webpage.
-The Department does not pay for medical, dental or vision insurances.
+The program does not pay for medical, dental or vision insurances.
 Any questions about health insurance should be directed to firstname.lastname@example.org.

 - Your best resource about housing is our current graduate students.
 The Housing section from the Words of Wisdom from Current Students webpage is a great reference tool.
 The webpage may be found at Words of Wisdom.